Health Indicator Report of Unemployment Rate

 - U.S. Census Bureau, American Community Survey 5-Year Estimates. http://factfinder.census.gov.

 Data Interpretation IssuesUnemployment rates are based on a monthly sample survey of households conducted by the U.S. Census Bureau for the U.S. Bureau of Labor Statistics.
 People are classified as employed if they did any work at all as paid employees during the reference week; worked in their own business, profession, or on their own farm; or worked without pay at least 15 hours in a family business or farm.
 People are also counted as employed if they were temporarily absent from their jobs because of illness, bad weather, vacation, labor-management disputes, or personal reasons.
 People are classified as unemployed if they meet all of the following criteria: They had no employment during the reference week; they were available for work at that time; and they made specific efforts to find employment sometime during the 4-week period ending with the reference week.
 Persons laid off from a job and expecting recall need not be looking for work to be counted as unemployed.
 The unemployment data derived from the household survey in no way depend upon the eligibility for or receipt of unemployment insurance benefits.

-DefinitionThe percentage of the civilian labor force that was not employed and seeking employment.
+DefinitionThe average annual percentage of the civilian labor force that was not employed and seeking employment (averaged across months).
 See Data Interpretation Issues for more information about the definition of employed versus unemployed persons.

 NumeratorThe number of unemployed persons in the civilian labor force.

 DenominatorThe total of persons in the civilian labor force, the sum of employed and unemployed persons.

 Other ObjectivesNew Mexico Community Health Status Indicator (CHSI)